 Titleist's media centre

-Titleist are a good example of what companies with physical products can do with their online newsrooms - by turning them into a fully comprehensive media centre.
+Titleist is a good example of what companies with physical products can do with their online newsrooms - by turning them into a fully comprehensive media center.
 The advanced search within the media center makes it easy to find what you are looking for in seconds, despite the size.